An adverse selection approach to power pricing: Economic interpretations and numerical results

-For a constant reservation utility, most efficient Agents are selected.
+\textbf{Examples when $H$ is constant}.
+For a constant reservation utility, the most efficient Agents are selected.
 We present numerical illustrations in Figure \ref{Hconstant}.
-The tariff structure is linear with the consumption when $\gamma<0$ and is concave when $\gamma\in(0,1)$, which is represented in the upper graphics of Figure \ref{Hconstant}.
+The tariff structure is linear in consumption when $\gamma<0$ and is concave when $\gamma\in(0,1)$, which is represented in the upper graphics of Figure \ref{Hconstant}.
 Middle graphics represent the utility Agents can obtain by signing the contract, depending on their type.
 If this utility level is smaller than their reservation utility (represented by the dashed line) they do not enter the contract and their consumption is null, as represented in the lower graphics.
-These utility representations also illustrate a classical result of informational rent: the most efficient Agents obtain a tariff inferior to what they are willing to pay, whereas the less efficient ones need to pay as much as they are able to, or are excluded.
+These utility representations also illustrate a classical result of informational rent: the most efficient Agents obtain a tariff lower to what they are willing to pay, whereas the least efficient ones need to pay as much as they are able to, or are excluded.